AlexanderBeli/Console_Program_Biblioteque/README.md

 This is a small console program showing the way how to add data like title,  author, year to the JSON file and how to interact with it.
 You can see that I use uuid4 for creating ID.
 Also you can see the file test.py where I mock some behaviour of the program for testing purposes.

+About functionality: in this application you can add and delete data, change status, search information.

 ## First steps

 Let's watch how to start application development, based on this template.